NARAYANAREDDY37/Boomerangs-Incorporated-/README.md

 	▪ Average daily rev

 # Dash Boards
-	▪ Gross profit by product, year and country
+	▪ Gross profit analysis by product, year and country ▪ Units analysis by year, month and product

 # Formulas used in this project